adriangrigore/ulinux/README.md

 ![Build](https://github.com/prologic/ulinux/workflows/Build/badge.svg)

-> _so far..._ uLinux is an improved, refactored version of prior work I've done
-> in the past with [Minimal Container Linux](https://github.com/prologic/minimcal-container-linux)
-> in an effort to create yet another Linux OS / Distro with a different set of goals.
->
-> I'm not sure what those goals are yet, this is still very early stages.
->
-> Right now you can expect things to change rapidly, but in a stable way
-> with the following features:

-As of the 6th Apr 2020:

-> µLinux (uLinux) is now a micro Linux Cloud Native OS designed for high performance, minimal overheads and decreased security footprint attack surface.
+> µLinux (uLinux) is a micro (µ)Linux Cloud Native OS designed for high
+> performance, minimal overheads and decreased security footprint attack surface.
+> µLinux is container-ready and is small enough with a lot of fat removed and
+> stripped down you could _almost_ consider it a "Unikernel" of sorts.
+> If you care about performance, footprint, security and minimalism like I do
+> you'll want to use µLinux for your workloads.

+> __NOTE:__: µLinux is _NOT_ a full blown Desktop OS nor will it ever likely be.
+>            It is also not ever likely to build your favourite GCC/GLIBC/Clang
+>            software as it only ships with a very small C compiler and libc (musl).
+>            Consider using [Alpine](https://alpinelinux.org/) for a more feature
+>            rich system or any other "heavier" / "full featured" distro.

 ## Supported Platforms